NewAlexandria/leadership_readme/remote-work.md

 ### Accountability

 * Don't just talk about ideas.
 Talk about specific actions, and who will act.
 * Agree on both an action, and a target delivery date.
-Or, groom the card for story-point estimation
+Or, refine the card for story-point estimation
 * Break work into 'MVC' pieces - the [Minimum Viable Change](https://about.gitlab.com/handbook/product/#the-minimally-viable-change-mvc) is always easier to validate, debug, rollback, scale, etc.